This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 Automation suite and tooling selected for use case automation and other test execution tasks.

-The Testing Concept is the very high-level outline of testing for the project; including, QA, UAT, performance, security, and integration testing.
+The Testing Concept is the high-level outline of testing for the project; including, QA, UAT, performance, security, and integration testing.

 These plans outline in greater detail the execution of tests for each phase of development and are based on the Testing Strategy.